cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          sets the optimization level of  eliminating  instructions  made unreachable by optimizations or false conditions --stack-optimization LEVEL
-                         sets the optimization level of optimizing variable storage on stack --print-merging LEVEL  sets the optimization level of merging consecutive print statements outputting text literals
+                         sets the optimization level of optimizing variable storage on the stack --print-merging LEVEL  sets the optimization level of merging consecutive print statements outputting constant values

 Debugging options:
   Options to activate debugging features or additional output from the compiler.